This Gala weekend was held on Saturday 4th and Sunday 5th September 2021, and provided:

 Our usual range of refreshments was available on each day, including hot and cold drinks and sweets and a range of sandwiches.

-Whilst every effort will be made to provide the advertised services, The Middleton Railway Trust Ltd. reserves the right to amend or cancel any service without prior notice and accepts no liability whatsoever for any inconvenience, loss or disappointment caused, including travel expenses.
+Whilst every effort was made to provide the advertised services, The Middleton Railway Trust Ltd. reserved the right to amend or cancel any service without prior notice and accepted no liability whatsoever for any inconvenience, loss or disappointment caused, including travel expenses.